How Can I Find An ADHD Assessment?

 Untreated attention-deficit hyperactivity disorder (ADHD) can impact self-esteem and mental and physical health.
-Additionally, individuals may face outside judgment for behaviors or impulses they might struggle to control.
-Whether someone has difficulty meeting deadlines for work, remembering information in relationships, or struggling to focus, the impact of ADHD can be experienced by adults.
-ADHD is not a children-only issue, and adults may wonder how they can get tested for ADHD and find treatment for their symptoms, including exploring options like 504 accommodations for ADHD in the workplace or other settings.
+Additionally, individuals with ADHD may face outside judgment for behaviors or impulses they might struggle to control.
+Whether someone has difficulty meeting deadlines for work, remembering information in relationships, or struggling to focus and pay attention, the impact of ADHD can be experienced by adults.
+ADHD is not a children-only issue, and adults may wonder how they can get assessed for ADHD and find treatment for their symptoms, including exploring options like 504 accommodations for ADHD in the workplace or other settings.
+Below, we’re discussing how to get assessed for ADHD and covering the ADHD’s symptoms, complications, and treatments.

 iStock

-Instead of self-diagnosing yourself with ADHD by taking a "do I have ADHD quiz" online, seek an ADHD Assessment with the help of a professional.
-An ADHD assessment is a series of psychological, intellectual, and potentially physical tests performed by a medical professional like a neuropsychologist can aid in diagnosing ADHD.
+Instead of self-diagnosing yourself with attention-deficit hyperactivity disorder (ADHD) by taking a "do I have ADHD quiz" online, seek an ADHD Assessment with the help of a professional.
+An ADHD assessment is a series of psychological, intellectual, and potentially physical assessments performed by a medical professional like a neuropsychologist can aid in diagnosing ADHD.
 For many, a diagnosis of ADHD may feel relieving, as it can affirm any struggles they have experienced throughout their life and determine the need for treatment.

-Difficulties maintaining attention, filtering out distractions, making careless mistakes, and controlling impulsive behavior can be challenging, but an ADHD evaluation may be the first step toward diagnosing ADHD in adults and treating your symptoms.
-If you're an adult considering assessments for ADHD, you're not alone.
-Over 360 million adults worldwide experienced symptoms of the condition in 2020.
+Previously called attention deficit disorder (ADD), attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder that can cause significant impairment to an individual’s mental health, physical well-being, and ability to function.
+Difficulties maintaining attention, filtering out distractions, making careless mistakes, and controlling impulsive behavior can be challenging, but an ADHD assessment may be the first step toward diagnosing ADHD in adults and treating the symptoms you have.
+If you're an adult considering assessments to diagnose ADHD, you're not alone.
+Over 360 million adults worldwide experienced symptoms of ADHD in 2020.

 ADHD is considered one of many mental health conditions mentioned by the American Psychiatric Association in the DSM-5 (The Diagnostic and Statistical Manual of Mental Disorders), and an accurate diagnosis may help you find treatment, recommendations for support groups, services, benefits, and controlled trials.
-Note that this article focuses more on ADHD in adults than in ADHD in teens.
+Note that this article focuses more on ADHD in adults than understanding an ADHD diagnosis in teens.

-A common mental health myth about ADHD is that only children can experience it, which is not the case.
-Although individuals might have their first symptoms as a child, adults can also struggle with hyperactivity, impulsivity, and difficulty with focus.
-Many cases of ADHD persist into adulthood, and not all children are diagnosed early.
-Undiagnosed ADHD symptoms can interfere with an individual's ability to keep a job, manage interpersonal relationships, spend money wisely, and take care of physical health, among other activities.
-Being diagnosed may help you understand which support tools will be useful in your life.
+A common mental health myth about ADHD is that only children can experience ADHD, which is not the case.
+Although individuals might have their first mental health symptoms as a child, adults can also struggle with hyperactivity, impulsivity, and difficulty with focus.
+Many cases of ADHD persist into adulthood, and not all children get diagnosed early.
+Undiagnosed ADHD symptoms can interfere with an individual's ability to keep a job, make and manage interpersonal relationships, spend money wisely, and take care of physical health, among other activities.
+Being diagnosed with ADHD may help you understand which support tools will be useful in your life.

 Causes

 ADHD is thought to be partially caused by low levels of dopamine and norepinephrine in critical areas of the brain responsible for controlling behavior and attention.
-It is a mental health and cognitive condition that may require treatment to be managed.
-Family history can also play a part in the condition, as it is receiving a diagnosis is 74% hereditary.
-Many people may not receive a diagnosis until they are teens or adults due to stigma or misunderstandings about how the condition functions.
+ADHD is a mental health and cognitive condition that may require treatment to be managed.
+Family history can also play a part in ADHD, as it is receiving a diagnosis is 74% hereditary.
+Individuals with family members who live with ADHD are at an increased risk of developing ADHD themselves.
+Many people may not receive a diagnosis of ADHD until they are teens or adults due to stigma or misunderstandings about how ADHD functions.

-The medical community recognizes three types of ADHD:
+The medical community recognizes three types of ADHD that an adult may have:

 • Primarily inattentive (ADHD-PI